thom-99/insvert_demo/README.md

 - add an optional parameter to the simulation to replace 'Sample' in 'Sample#Hap#Contig' with a custom name x
 - add a generateconfigfile function in the cli.py that generates a template configfile (do it at the end) x
 - add a --split-haplotypes flag in the insert command to generate [ploidy] haplotypes in fasta format
-- add an option to insert to dynamically generate and save the INS sequences into a separate auxiliary FASTA file for accurate benchmarking.
 - modify BND formatting to include PAIRID in addition to already present MATEI- modify BND formatting to include PAIRID in addition to already present MATEID

 **performance optimizations**